CactiLab/SoK-Cortex-M/hw_feature_test_suites/README.md

 # Introduction

-Project: **SoK: All You Ever Wanted to Know About Arm Cortex-M Security but Were Afraid to Ask**
+Project: **SoK: Understanding the Security of Arm Cortex-M Systems**

 This project tests all kinds of faults, e.g. memory access violations, on a Cortex-M system considering different setups of privilege levels, TrustZone, MPU, SAU, IDAU, MPC, PPC.